pikaju/flutter-braintree/README.md

 ### iOS

+**Warning:** Device data collection is not yet supported for iOS.

+#### PayPal / Venmo / 3D Secure

 In your App Delegate or your Runner project, you need to specify the URL scheme for redirecting payments as following:
 ```swift
 BTAppSwitch.setReturnURLScheme("com.your-company.your-app.braintree")
 ```

 Moreover, you need to specify the same URL scheme in your Info.plist:
 ```xml
 <key>CFBundleURLTypes</key>
 <array>